Skip to main content Skip to footer

 Rockin' the Square

-Springer Market Square is the place to be as we once again present Rockin’ the Square featuring The Halluci Nation with special guests to be announced.
+Springer Market Square is the place to be as we once again present Rockin’ the Square featuring The Halluci Nation with special guests Chippewa Travellers and DJ Deena (different circles).

 Rockin’ the Square is the City’s annual signature large-scale, free outdoor summer music concert that presents renowned national artists along with featured local support performances for the Kingston community.